Hermannsburg: Importance of the church and mission

 The Evangelical-Lutheran pastor, Louis Harms, has a special significance for Hermannsburg.
 In 1849 he founded the mission seminary, a training school for missionaries, from which the Hermannsburg Mission (today: Evangelical-Lutheran Mission in Lower Saxony) was developed which worked especially in the African region (especially southern Africa and Ethiopia).
 As a representative of revival movement he also impacted the long term religious life of the village.
-That had inter alia the consequence that, in 1878, out of concern about the suppression of the Lutheran confession by the reformed Prussian monarchy, the Evangelical-Lutheran High Cross church parish was formed, that merged with other Lutheran churches into an independent "old confesssional" (altkonfessionell) Lutheran church body - the Hanoverian Evangelical-Lutheran Free Church, a predecessor of the present-day Independent Evangelical Lutheran Church.
+That had inter alia the consequence that, in 1878, out of concern about the suppression of the Lutheran confession by the reformed Prussian monarchy, the Evangelical-Lutheran High Cross church parish was formed, that merged with other Lutheran churches into an independent "old confessional" (altkonfessionell) Lutheran church body – the Hanoverian Evangelical-Lutheran Free Church, a predecessor of the present-day Independent Evangelical Lutheran Church.
 Since 1846, at Epiphany (6 January) at irregular intervals, and once a year since 1851, on Nativity of Saint John the Baptist (24 June), the mission festival is held, to which up to 6,000 came.
 Even today, the mission festival is celebrated on a weekend around 24 June in the park of the mission seminary.